1. Resume examples

 First, which style of fitness trainer fits you best:

 You are probably a combination of more than one of these.
-Use strong action words and descriptions to give hiring managers a sense of your professional personality.
+Use strong action verbs and descriptions to give hiring managers a sense of your professional personality.

-Did you help a client accomplish their fitness goal?
+Make sure you showcase your results.
+Did you help a client accomplish their fitness goals?
 Did you increase business at your current job?
 What work experience best shows off what you bring to the mat?
 Do you have an area of expertise?
 Back up your assertions with details and data.

 There’s another reason you should personalize your resume and it’s the least personal reason imaginable: algorithms.
 Applicant Tracking Systems use algorithms to rank your resume against other candidates, so no matter how great your prose is, if you don’t get past this software, you won’t be seen by a hiring manager.